 Do specific privacy and/or data protection laws apply to the provision of telehealth services?

 There are no specific data protection laws relating to telehealth services precisely.
-However, the Ministry of Health’s guide of recommendations includes a section related to data protection and, in all cases, healthcare providers should comply with Law No. 25,326 of Personal Data Protection.
+However, the Ministry of Health’s guides and recommendations include a section related to data protection and, in all cases, healthcare providers should comply with Law No. 25,326 of Personal Data Protection.

 How should the cross-border transfer of personal information collected and processed in the course of telehealth services be carried out to ensure compliance with applicable privacy laws?